-Battle Born Batteries reach people from all walks of life.
-Our next customer story is about Michael Jacobs, a man that owns a local business here in Reno, Nevada which is where we are located as well.
-Our batteries have not only helped Michael’s business they have helped his personal outdoor adventures on a Sprinter van of his own.
+Our next customer story is about Michael Jacobs, a man that owns local business The Sierra Mule in Reno, Nevada which is where our headquarters are located as well.
+Our batteries have helped Michael’s business and on his personal outdoor adventures in a Sprinter van of his own.
 Battle Born Batteries enjoys offering our expertise and knowledge to those who need it.
 We offer nothing but the best customer service and hope our team can help you with any questions.

 The Sierra Mule: Name Origin

 Michael Jacobs is the owner of The Sierra Mule.
 According to Michael, it’s a company that started out as a fun way to build some adventure vans and rent them out to people who wanted to get away but needed a more capable rig than they could find otherwise.
 These vans also accommodate people who want a good alternative for hotels where they can save money and have convenience.
 Jacob’s fun idea turned into a mission to help people desperate for a simple no frills adventure, and to be able to have one at an affordable price.
 Being an outdoor enthusiast himself, he grew up competing as a mountain bike racer and branched out to other activities like climbing, skiing, and cycling.
 Eventually, his outdoor spirit lead him to The Sierra Mule.

 The “Sierra Mule” name derived from Jacob’s wife who named their first personal van, Pepe, from a reference in the 1980’s movie, Romancing The Stone.
 Pepe is the first Mercedes Sprinter 4×4 offered in the country.
 Michael can drive it anywhere and in any weather, as it is set up for work and adventure.